Linvoy Primus: Personal life

 At the age of 17, Primus met future wife Trish through a mutual friend.
 Much to the chagrin of Primus' parents, they decided to have a child after 18 months.
 The footballer said in his autobiography, "Up until then I had been the model son and had brought no trouble to their door, but now they were upset at what they saw as my rebellion".
-In November 1993, their first son Nathan was born.
-Their daughter Atlanta, born in April 1997, plays for London City Lionesses played in the FA Women's Championship.
-She previously represented England at the youth level and played in the United States for California State University-Fullerton and Chelsea Women Primus and Trish married on 9 June 1999.
-Their third child and second son, Cameron, was born in 2002.
+In November 1993, their first son was born.
+Their daughter Atlanta, born in April 1997, plays for Southampton FC played in the FA Women's Championship.
+She previously represented England at youth level and played in the United States for California State University-Fullerton and Chelsea Women Primus and Trish married on 9 June 1999.
+Their third child, and second son, was born in 2002.

 In 2007, he released his autobiography, Transformed, which was co-written by Peter Jeffs.
 It received generally positive reviews: Christianity Magazine said the book was a "disarmingly honest account of Primus's triumphs and struggles on and off the pitch" while FourFourTwo described it as "an antidote to the 'me-me-me' tales that weigh down the shelves".
 Rival football magazine When Saturday Comes was more critical, pointing out its "sometimes ungrammatical and often ponderous style" and going on to say "[the] book is also full of cliches".